In this article, you”ll learn:

 When operating or owning forklifts, safety should be top of mind.
-A forklift’s load capacity is an important topic to understand when operating or purchasing new equipment.
+A lift trucks’s load capacity is an important topic to understand.
 This article will explain the key points of load capacity to help clear things up.

 The load capacity is the amount of weight that can be lifted by a forklift.
 Loads must be centered when lifting to max heights or carrying at max capacity.
-The net capacity or payload capacity of a forklift is the weight that a forklift can lift when accounting for attachments, mast style, or any other add-ons.
+The net capacity or payload capacity is the weight a forklift can lift when accounting for attachments, mast style, or any other add-ons.

 Locate the data plate, which spells out the load the forklift can safely lift, even when fitted with attachments.
 In addition to load capacity, the data plate will show information like the brand, model, serial number, max lift height, load center distance, tire specs, and forklift weight.